lauramariel/nai/README.md

         --subnet ${NUTANIX_SUBNET_NAME} --insecure
     ```

-1. Set environment variable NUTANIX_MACHINE_TEMPLATE_IMAGE_NAME to the name of this image
+1. Update environment variable NKP_UBUNTU_IMAGE to the name of this image
 1. cd to `nkp` directory
     ```
     cd nkp